gitkailash/lambdaRestAPI/README.md

 ## Summary

-This technical design documentation (TDD) outlines the process of creating an AWS-based solution for managing items in DynamoDB via Lambda and API Gateway, using Java and Postman for development and testing.
+This documentation outlines the process of creating an AWS-based solution for managing items in DynamoDB via Lambda and API Gateway, using Java and Postman for development and testing.
 The `ItemHandler` class implements a Lambda function to perform CRUD operations on items stored in DynamoDB through API Gateway endpoints.

 ## Architecture Diagram